Vanessa Platacis

 Vanessa Platacis (born 1973) is an American contemporary artist, known for her large scale painting installations and her paintings and performance art.
 Platacis hand draws and cuts stencils that are used to paint directly onto walls using a variety of spray paint and graffiti techniques.
 Her work has been featured in galleries and private collections in Boston, Cambridge, Los Angeles, Miami, New Mexico, and France as well as the SCOPE Art Show in Basel, Switzerland.
 Currently, she lives and works on an island off the coast of Savannah, GA and teaches painting at the Savannah College of Art and Design.

 Biography

-Platacis is a first-generation American of Latvian and Greek descent and received an M.F.A. in studio art from the School of the Museum of Fine Arts at Tufts, Boston, MA and a B.F.A. in painting from New Mexico State University, Las Cruces, NM.
+Platacis is an American and received an M.F.A. in studio art from the School of the Museum of Fine Arts at Tufts, Boston, MA and a B.F.A. in painting from New Mexico State University, Las Cruces, NM.

 Career and work

 Platacis’ early work from 2005-2010 introduced pattern and decoration into her street art, being strongly influenced by the Pattern and Decoration movement.
 Her installations are site-specific and are designed to exist only in the space for which they were created so the viewer can engage and interact with the public spaces in new ways.

 Platacis' first museum exhibition was in 2008 at the DeCordova Museum and Sculpture Park in Lincoln, MA and a 10 year retrospective of her work titled 4 Pleasant Street: A Retrospective was on view in Cambridge, MA.
 She has been a guest speaker at the Institute of Contemporary Art, Boston and numerous universities along the east coast and has been a contributing writer to ARTPULSE Magazine.

 Platacis’ 2,700 square-foot permanent painting installation Taking Place opened in September, 2019 at the Peabody Essex Museum in Salem, MA.